Keirua/unix-cheatsheet/README.md

 Opens a tunnel from the local port 5432 on server.com to the local port 6668

     ssh -f -N -T -L 6668:127.0.0.1:5432 user@server.com

+## tar

+Because I got sick of being [like this](https://xkcd.com/1168/).

+### Creating an uncompressed archive using tar command

+    $ tar cvf archive_name.tar dirname/

+    **c** : create a new archive
+    **v** : verbosely list files which are processed.
+    **f** : following is the archive file name

+Uncompressed archives can be updated with the **r flag** : files/directories can be added :

+    $ tar rvf archive_name.tar newFile
+    $ tar rvf archive_name.tar newDirectory/

+The new file or new directory will be added to the existing archive_name.tar.

+    $ tar rvf archive_name.tar newdir/

+### Creating a compressed archive

+There are 2 options for compression :

+ - gzip using the **z flag**

+    $ tar cvzf archive_name.tar.gz dirname/

+ - bz2 using the **j flag**

+    $ tar cvjf archive_name.bz2 dirname/

+### Extracting all the files

+Extraction require the use of the **-x** flag.
+The exact command depends on the type of compression used, if any.

+ - The archive is not compressed :

+    $ tar xvf archive_name.tar

+ - The archive is compressed using gzip, use the **z** flag :

+    $ tar xvzf archive_name.tar.gz

+ - The archive is compressed using bz2, use the **j** flag :

+    $ tar xvjf archive_name.tar.gz

+### Extract only one/many files or directories

+Simply specify which file or directory you want to extract

+    $ tar xvf archive_file.tar /path/to/file/or/dir/

+With many file or directories, it's the same : simply specify a list.

+    $ tar xvf archive_file.tar /path/to/file/or/dir1/ /path/to/file/or/dir2/

+You can also specify a pattern using a regex with the flag --wildcards :

+    $ tar xvf archive_file.tar --wildcards '*.py'

 ## xargs